 Provides leadership and vision so that there is direction, guidance, accountability, and creativity needed to advance human resources operations in support of agencies’ employees, leadership, and missions;

-Partners with and is accountable for successful relationships with Agency Human Resources Business Partners, other human resources or equal opportunity/affirmative action functions and other stakeholders to appropriately deliver solutions to agency human resources needs, support business strategy, build critical capabilities, identify key roles and top talent, and create organizations that are built to accomplish their respective missions;
+Partners with and is accountable for successful relationships with Agency Human Resources Business Partners, other human resources or equal employment opportunity/affirmative action functions and other stakeholders to appropriately deliver solutions to agency human resources needs, support business strategy, build critical capabilities, identify key roles and top talent, and create organizations that are built to accomplish their respective missions;

-Tracks and analyzes trends and best practices in order to evolve and progress the assigned human resources or equal opportunity/affirmative action function;
+Tracks and analyzes trends and best practices in order to evolve and progress the assigned human resources or equal employment opportunity/affirmative action function;

 Designs and implements employee performance review standards;